Your Orientation Advising Experience

 C210 Pomerantz Center

-Students with more than 24 s.h. who have a declared major, will usually be advised in the department that offers the major.
+Students with 30 or more semester hours who have a declared major, will usually be advised in the department that offers the major.
 Advising will be provided by faculty or professional advising staff, depending on the department and college.

 Regardless of where students are advised, they may request a different advisor for any reason.